hashgraph/hedera-forking/@hardhat-forking-plugin/README.md

 This operation will only work if the precompile address is not already occupied by an existing smart contract on your network.
 Forks of networks with no code deployed to the `0x167` address are required for this functionality.

 Each time the `eth_call` method is invoked, the target address will be checked to see if it represents a token by querying the MirrorNode.
-If a token with the same address as the target exists on the MirrorNode, the `TokenProxy` bytecode will be set as its code using the `hardhat_setCode` method.
-Additionally, its basic storage fields (such as name, balance, decimals, etc.) will be set using the `hardhat_setStorageAt` method.
+Its basic storage fields (such as name, balance, decimals, etc.) will be set using the `hardhat_setStorageAt` method.

 If the function selector in the `eth_call` request corresponds to any of the following functions, an additional operation will be performed, as described below: